Hossam Hassan: Coaching career

+A few days following his appointment as head coach of Modern Future, Hassan was released to become the manager of the Egyptian national team in February 2024.

 Personal life

-Hassan is openly supported longtime president Hosni Mubarak during the 2011 Egyptian revolution, which eventually led to the politician's resignation.
+Hassan openly supported longtime president Hosni Mubarak during the 2011 Egyptian revolution.
 He, along with his brother Ibrahim, led marches in support of Mubarak.
 He is the father of four children.